Fighting for Children Suffering from Birth Injuries

 The March of Dimes has noted that “there are thousands of different birth defects” and about 120,000 babies are born with one each year in this country.
 There are also approximately 5.82 infant deaths for every 1,000 live births in the United States.
 Of these infant deaths, 2 percent are reported to be linked to a fatal birth injury.

 However, the real number may be a lot higher.
 When it comes to medical malpractice in general, a lot of injuries are never reported.
-Birth injuries can have a lot of different causes, and certain infants are more likely to become victims of birth trauma than other infants.
+This can be from fear of hurting a doctor’s reputation, or not knowing they could sue for medical malpractice.
+Birth injuries can have a lot of different causes, and some infants are more likely to become victims of birth trauma than other infants.

 Birth injuries are caused by a variety of factors, including but not limited to:

 - Cephalopelvic disproportion (when the baby is too large for the mother’s pelvis)

 - Failure to recommend cesarean when the baby is distressed

 - Using tools to assist in delivery, such as forceps or vacuums

 What Are The Signs of Birth Trauma?

 Birth trauma refers to physical injuries sustained during birth, leading to several different health issues.
 There are many different signs of birth trauma and, while some symptoms are evident immediately, others take days, weeks, or even years to appear.

 Here are some immediate signs your child may have suffered a birth injury: